• Skip to primary navigation

 • Add the soybeans and let it simmer for another 10 minutes uncovered.
 In the meantime, prepare 2 clean jars.

-• Dissolve the 2 tablespoon of rice flour in 2 tablespoon of water and add to the skillet.
+• Dissolve the 2 tbsp of rice flour in 2 tbsp of water and add to the skillet.
 Cook for another 2-3 minutes, stirring regularly until the sauce has slightly thickened.
 Remove from heat and let cool about 30 minutes before transferring to the jars.

 • Close the jars with the lid and let them sit for at least 7 days, or up to 14 days at room temperature.
 This will allow the flavors to merge and the soybeans to soak up the flavors of the sauce.